 - 4 Repeat step 3, any time the tire is lowered or disturbed. - 5 Stow the tools and jack securely.

 The temporary spare tire

-• The temporary spare tire is identified by the label "TEMPORARY USE ONLY" on the disc wheel.
+• The temporary spare tire is identified by the "TEMPORARY USE ONLY" marking on the disc wheel and/or tire sidewall.

 Use the temporary spare tire temporarily, and only in an emergency.